Sensitivity Analysis in Unconditional Quantile Effects: Appendices

 for all $y\in\mathbb R$.
 This opens a number of ways to point identify the marginal effect.
 For example, we could require either $F_{Y(1)|\partial D}(y)=F_{Y| D=1}(y)$ or $F_{X|\partial D}(x)=F_{X| D=1}(x)$.
 In either case, we obtain

 which is precisely the estimand of \cite{Firpo2009}.
 We could use \eqref{convex_covariates} for a given $\alpha(x)$ to obtain yet a different value for the marginal effect. \end{remark}

-\begin{remark} The bounds are sharp in the sense that for any possible value of the marginal effect within the bounds, there is a corresponding sequence of newly treated distribution $F_{Y(1)|D=0,D_\delta=1}(y)$ which delivers that same marginal effect. \end{remark}
+\begin{remark} The bounds are sharp in the sense that for any possible value of the marginal effect within the bounds, there is a corresponding sequence of newly treated distribution $F_{Y(1)|D=0,D_\delta=1}(y)$ which delivers that same marginal effect.
+This construction depends on $\tau$, implying that, rather than uniform, sharpness is pointwise in $\tau\in(0,1)$. \end{remark}

 For the marginal effect we can construct the quantile breakdown frontier in a similar fashion as with the global effect.
 However, in order to avoid the presence of the density $f_Y$ in the denominator,\footnote{As explained appendix, section \ref{app_frontier_der}, avoiding $f_Y$ allows us to retain a $\sqrt n$-consistent estimator.} we focus on conclusions $M_{\tau,\mathcal D}\leq 0$.\footnote{The case $M_{\tau,\mathcal D}\geq 0$ can be dealt with in the same way after some minor modifications.
 It is therefore omitted.} Thus, instead of a collection of conclusions that may vary with $\tau$, here we have a common conclusion across $\tau$.
 Since the marginal effect is a derivative, this amounts to looking at conclusions of whether the global effect in a neighborhood of $\delta=0$ is increasing or decreasing as $\delta$ increases.
 The quantile breakdown frontier for the marginal effect is the map